wht-src/wht-src.github.io/src/posts/gentoo-win11-secureboot.md

 Don't try to use something like Etcher to flash the iso downloaded from the Microsoft site into your USB.
 Won't work.
 Don't ask me why.

+## Turn off fast startup

+Fast startup breaks some features of Linux.
+Turn it off.

+Open `Control Panel` > `Power Options` > `Choose what the power buttons do`, click `Change settings that are currently unavailable`, then uncheck `Turn on fast startup` and click `Save`.

 ## Shrink Windows partition